kiskadee-studio/eslint-config-kiskadee/README.md

 Utilizing **ESLint**, **Prettier**, and **TypeScript** in your projects brings a powerful combination of benefits that enhance code quality, readability, and developer productivity.

-To streamline this process, Kiskadee offers three levels of pre-configured ESLint settings for different types of projects, including **JavaScript/Node**, **React**, and **React Native**.
+To streamline this process, Kiskadee offers three levels of pre-configured ESLint settings for different types of projects, including **Node**, **React**, and **React Native**.
 Each level represents a set of rules that can be applied to your project, allowing you to choose the level that best suits your needs:

 - **Level 1** provides a solid foundation with the recommended settings of each respective plugin for **TypeScript**, **Airbnb's JavaScript Style Guide**, and **Prettier**.
 This level is perfect for starting projects with the basics, allowing you to later configure rules to your liking and add other plugins.
 - **Level 2** offers a more complete solution, adding the **Unicorn plugin** with over 100 rules, the **Unused Imports plugin** to remove unused imports, and the **No Relative Import Paths plugin** to enforce the use of absolute import paths.
 This level is ideal for projects that require more extensive rule coverage.